 Similar to ‘Over The Rainbow‘, ‘Close To You’ is played in the way that a classical guitarist would play, using a floating right-hand technique.

 With the use of rakes (strumming a chord quickly one note after another) this song works great on just one guitar.

-Keeping the tempo free, leaving time for the singer to come back in, makes the verse even better.
+Keeping the tempo loose, leaving time for the singer to come back in, makes the verse even better.
 Providing a steady rhythm for the chorus gives that approach a nice contrast.

 You get all the TAB and explanations you could possibly need to play ‘Close To You’ when you take the advanced course.